doublechaintech/ksml-spec/README.md

-# ksml-spec
+# KSML (Knowledge Specification Modeling Language)

+## Challenge

-A modeling language for human beings to build large system.
+A modeling language for human beings to build large system with modern technologies.